Basic Usage¶

 Finally, training the TMS is as simple as creating an instance of the subclass and calling

-the optimize
+the optimize function.

 # Train a TMS